With luck, Peter And Kylie Warrington survived the South Coast fires. Two years on, they worry lessons hard learned will be forgotten.

 Rather than tell me what they saw that day, Peter wants to show me.
 We head down Tebbs Road, which leads into the Bodalla National Park.
 Many months later, the scale of destruction is frightening and in stark contrast to the unburnt oasis around Corunna Road.
 Only two kilometres west of Peter and Kylie’s house we see burnt stumps, relics of stringy bark and the charred trunks of fire-resistant eucalypts.

 'There is no doubt the fire season is getting longer, the temperatures are hotter, the fires are getting bigger, and the fuel loads larger.'

-Recalling the trip with Steve, Peter stops at a concrete water tank two kilometres along Tebbs Road.
+Recalling the trip with Dobbs, Peter stops at a concrete water tank two kilometres along Tebbs Road.
 Nestled on a ridge among shoots of green regrowth, it overlooks the surrounding charred landscape of burnt trees.
 “You couldn’t see through the trees before the bushfires,” he sighs as he gets out of the car to take in the bald rolling hills and exposed rock.